 In addition to programs, CSC also provides health care services, inmate employability programs and chaplaincy services to all offenders.

 CSC’s goal is to assist inmates to become law-abiding citizens.
 The correctional process begins at sentencing.
 From the time an offender is initially assessed, through case management and to supervision in the community, there is a team of dedicated professionals working closely with the offender.

 Safe and supportive correctional environments for women offenders provide them with opportunities that empower, build dignity and respect, and help rebuild their lives as law-abiding citizens.
 Find out more about the advances in federal corrections for women offenders.

-CSC's strategic plan for Aboriginal Corrections ensures a federal correctional system that responds to the needs of Aboriginal offenders and contributes to safe and healthy communities.
+CSC's strategic plan for Indigenous corrections ensures a federal correctional system that responds to the needs of Indigenous offenders and contributes to safe and healthy communities.

 Cultural understanding and activities can play a major role in the successful reintegration of offenders into the community.
 Find out more about how CSC helps offenders learn about their culture, its value and how it can help them build support networks as they prepare for release.

 CORCAN is a key rehabilitation program of the Correctional Service of Canada (CSC).
 It provides employment and employability skills training to offenders in federal institutions, and for brief periods of time, after they are released into the community.

 Offender health contributes to inmate rehabilitation and successful reintegration in the community.
 Offenders are provided with efficient, effective health services that encourage individual responsibility, promote healthy reintegration, and contribute to safe communities.

 Helping offenders change the attitudes and behaviours that led to criminal activity starts in the institutional setting, but must continue in the community where almost all offenders eventually return.
 Offenders have a better chance of success if they receive supervision, opportunities, training and support.